VIS / Vision Assistance Race

 - the measurement of the pilot's environment (analysis of the environment, detection of obstacles ...) is provided by cameras capable of measuring the distance of objects (as the Kinect did on the Xbox game console).

 - a kinesthetic feedback device which is in fact a robot that moves a handle held by the pilot.
-This handle can move forward/backward and sideways.
+This handle can move sideways.
 The goal is to guide the pilot through the analysis of the environment based on the measurements of the cameras.
 By moving the hand, we mimic the interaction that a visually impaired or blind person has with a guide.

 End of page: Go to top of page